michaelpeluso/Program-Snippets/Motion-Detector/README.md

 Additionally, you can switch between black and white mode (`isBlack`) and upload a video file for motion detection.

+## Learn More

+You can view my blog by opening `index.html` in a browser.
+It provides a detailed graphical explanation of the code, outlines my future goals for the project, and discusses its practical applications.
+Additionally, this webpage provides access to my comprehensive presentation that offers visual explanations of the above parameters.

 ## Dependencies

 This project has no external dependencies other than a modern web browser with webcam support.